nicolassimoncini/TFEHelper/src/Backend/README.md

 - dateFrom / dateTo: the date filters.
 - returnQuantityLimit: how many records will the plugin return.

-After running the enpoint, the following strcture will be returned:
+After running the enpoint, the backend will asynchronously run the plugin's `IPublicationsCollector.GetPublicationsAsync` implementation and the following structure will be returned:

 ```json